 LARNED - The Pawnee County Commission met at 9 a.m.
-Dec.
-19 at the Pawnee County Courthouse.
+Aug.
+6 for a regular meeting at the Pawnee County Courthouse.
 The following are approved minutes submitted by Pawnee Commission clerk Ruth Searight.

 Great Bend Fire/EMS